bibikovilya/empty-state/src/components/EmptyState/README.md

 Wrapping component for handle empty state.

 Props:
-- data: array of data need to check;
+- data: an array of data needs to be checked;
-- fallback: override component for empty state.
+- fallback: custom component if state is empty.

 Default props:
 - data: []